screenshifter/analytics_tools/.amazonq/rules/python_ruleset.md

 All Python code must use type hints.
-All changes must be followed by running all tests in the @workspace for verification.
+All Python changes must be followed by running all tests in the @workspace for verification.
+Don't use deprecated Python aliases.